BIOGRAPHY:

 -

-Soprano Julie Ziavras is known for her diversity of styles, ranging from opera and classical art song to contemporary and traditional folk, Greek and international ballads.
-Classically trained, she holds Bachelor and Masters degrees from the Manhattan School of Music and has coached with Metropolitan Opera maestros including George Schick and Alberta Masiello.
+Soprano Julie Ziavras is known for her diversity of styles, ranging from opera, Broadway standards and classical art song to contemporary and traditional folk, Greek and international ballads.
+Classically trained, she is known for her ability to infuse a classical technique with popular and folk generes.
+Julie holds Bachelor and Masters degrees from the Manhattan School of Music and has coached and performed with Metropolitan Opera maestros including Gildo Di Nunzio, George Schick and Alberta Masiello.
 She has performed in concert, on radio and TV in the US and abroad and has been a featured artist at international song festivals.

 A review of this performance in The Gods of Music states that "the strings would be vapid without the incredible voice, a siren who summoned my spirit onto the rocks of musical ecstasy."